Apply early. Supervisors can accept students on a first-come, first-served basis, and the programme may close early if it reaches capacity.

 We accept the following English language qualifications as evidence when they meet the minimum grades:

-- TOEFL (Test of English as a Foreign Language) iBT (including Special Home Edition): total 100 (at least 20 in each section)
+- TOEFL (Test of English as a Foreign Language) iBT (including Home Edition): total 100 with at least 20 in each component.
+We do not accept TOEFL MyBest Score to meet our English language requirements.

 - Trinity ISE (Integrated Skills in English): ISE III with a Pass in all four components

-Your English language qualification must be no more than two years old from the start date of the programme you are applying to study, unless you are using CAE and CPE, in which case it can be no more than three and a half years old.
+Your English language qualification must be no more than two years old from the start date of the programme you are applying to study, unless you are using C1 Advanced and C2 Proficiency, in which case it can be no more than three and a half years old.

 For evidence of English competency we accept an undergraduate or postgraduate degree that has been taught and assessed in a majority English speaking country, as defined by UK Visas and Immigration: